 There are just a few steps to fold the pushchair.
 First, apply the brake.
 Then slide the handle down to its lowest position by un-clipping the white clips on each side of the frame.
 Finally, pull up on the white trigger levers on each side of the frame (the left has a button in the centre, which has to be pushed in at the same time).
 The pushchair handle drops downwards to the floor and the chassis makes a neat, if large, package.

 The final package is free-standing when folded, making it perfect for storing in the hallway or if you have to take a trip on public transport.
 By no means is the fold package small...
 In Duo mode, the folded size is 52x74x93cm and in Mono mode 52x60x93cm.
 Of course, this can be made smaller and slightly more compact by popping the wheels off.

 One thing that was noticeable when folding and moving the Donkey 2 (especially in duo or twin mode) was its size.
 The whole package is quite bulky to lift if you are putting it in and out of the boot of your car.
 It's far easier to transport if you remove the seat units.

 Although on the large side, the fold is comparable to other double pushchairs on the market and its size is a small price to pay for the versatility that the Donkey² offers you when in use.

 The Bugaboo Donkey 2 oozes substance and, thanks to the signature Bugaboo design features, it performs like a dream - making life much simpler for modern-day busy parents of one child, two children of different ages or even twins.

-With the improvements to the suspension, addition of foam-filled puncture-proof tyres and added features such as the side basket cover, the Donkey² offers effortless function for parents and the smoothest of rides for baby.
+With the improvements to the suspension, the addition of foam-filled puncture-proof tyres and added features such as the side basket cover, the Donkey² offers an effortless function for parents and the smoothest of rides for baby.